jemmec/shimmering-unity/readme.md

 2. Build the Class Libraries for ShimmerAPI in Visual Studio.

-3. Copy the correct version of the following `.dll` files into unity `/Plugins` folder, you may have to create the folder.
+3. Copy the correct version of the following `.dll` files into the unity `/Plugins` folder.
+You may have to create the folder.
     - `ShimmerAPI.dll` (netstandard2.0) \~that we just built\~
     - `Google.Protobuf.dll` (netstandard2.0)
     - `Grpc.Core.Api.dll` (netstandard2.0)